mIRC-Scripters/mirckb/docs/source/commands/load.rst

 /load
 =====

-The **/load** command can be used to load any type of existing file of the types: aliases, popups, remote, users, and variables.
-Using /load on an already loaded file will update its contents while maintaining its order among other files.
-Note that unlike the :doc:`/reload <reload>` command, /load will trigger the ON load and ON START events.
+.. note:: that unlike the :doc: `/reload </commands/reload>` command, /load will trigger the ON LOAD and ON START events.

 Synopsis
 --------